Synaptic Classification via Spike-Triggered Extrapolation: Abstract

 \section{Abstract}

-This work introduces a framework for reconstructing the interaction graph of neuronal networks modeled as multivariate point processes.
-The methodology performs bivariate inference, identifying synaptic links exclusively from the spike trains of a pair of neurons, without requiring observations of the remaining network activity.
-We propose a Macro-Micro Extrapolation algorithm to address data sparsity at the micro-scale, inferring synaptic interactions in the limit $\Delta \to 0^+$.
-A key contribution is the Spike-Triggered Estimator, which leverages the local reset property of Galves-Löcherbach dynamics to decouple local synaptic jumps from higher-order network contributions, significantly reducing estimation variance and eliminating spurious dependencies on baseline firing intensities.
-By employing an adaptive hybrid logic that switches between sample averaging and our novel Pyramid Extrapolation, we ensure robust classification of excitatory, inhibitory, and null connections even in low signal-to-noise regimes.
-The framework's scalability and precision are validated by numerical results on dense cliques and structured layered networks, achieving perfect classification accuracy across diverse topological motifs.
+This work introduces a statistical procedure to infer the interaction graph of neuronal networks modeled by Galves-Löcherbach dynamics.
+The methodology performs bivariate inference, identifying synaptic links from the spike trains of pairs of neurons without observing the rest of the network.

+We propose a Macro-Micro Extrapolation algorithm to address data sparsity by inferring interactions in the limit $\Delta \to 0^+$.
+The core component is a Spike-Triggered Estimator that leverages the local reset property to decouple synaptic jumps from background noise.
+By employing an adaptive logic that switches between sample averaging and Pyramid Extrapolation, the framework categorizes connections as excitatory, inhibitory, or null.

+Numerical simulations demonstrate that the classifier identifies synapses without error across varying noise regimes and complex network topologies, even for observation windows broader than those predicted by the current theoretical bounds.

 \emph{Keywords:} Neuronal networks, multivariate point processes, stochastic processes with memory of variable length, interaction graphs, statistical model selection.